ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 Factor type specifying different activities.
 This factor has 6 levels.
 This variable has no unit.

+Names of factors can be seen by issuing command

 `> unique(tData$activityname)`

 [1] LAYING             SITTING            STANDING           WALKING            WALKING_DOWNSTAIRS